LucasHamera/raytracer.pas/README.md

 ![compile time render](docs/render.bmp)

-Version 2048 x 2048 is in the docs folder
+Version 2048 x 2048 is in the docs folder.

 ## Introduction ##